 Music stimulates the mind in many different ways.
 Listening to music provides deeper benefits than just ‘feeling good’ — though that benefit is obviously important in its own right.
 Beyond that, music has been linked to memory enhancement.
 It can help to reduce cognitive decline among senior citizens.
 On some level, you probably understand how helpful music can be with memory.
 How many songs do you know most of the lyrics to, despite having no idea who sings the song or what the song is called?
 Many experts even use music to help teach people new languages.

 Finally, the social impact of music should not be overlooked.
 For senior citizens, listening to music can be a fundamentally connected activity.
 Whether that means going out to see a concert or outdoor performance or listening to old favorites at home with the family, music offers important social benefits.
 It helps people feel connected to their past and to their loved ones.

 Explore Home Healthcare Services for Older Adults

-At United Energy Workers Healthcare, we help EEOICPA and RECA beneficiaries get access to free home healthcare services.
+At United Energy Workers Healthcare and Four Corners Health Care, we help EEOICPA and RECA beneficiaries get access to free home healthcare services.
 If your older family member previously worked in the nuclear weapons or uranium industry, they may qualify for benefits.
 To find out more information, please do not hesitate to contact our team today.